 The old fashioned soda cracker pie recipes might seem unusual, yet they came in handy when Grandma didn't have a recipe's called-for ingredient at hand.
-These so-called mock pies were popular during the Great Depression in the 1930s when fruits were sometimes scarce.
+These so-called mock pies were popular during the Great Depression in the 1930s when fruits were sometimes scarce in cities.

 Mock apple pie and minced pies tended to be the most popular cracker pies though mock cherry pies were made with cranberries in some regions.
 Mock pies are fun to make and serve, so be sure to try them!